-Typical configuration and building footprints for detached dwellings are shown in Figures C12 to C15C1-C9 & C18-C21 in Appendix C.
+Typical configuration and building footprints for detached dwellings are shown in Figures C1-C9 & C18-C21 in Appendix C.

-1.4.21.5.2 Semi-Detached Dwellings
+1.5.2 Semi-Detached Dwellings

-Semi-Detached dwellings comprise two2 individual dwellings which share a common wall, providing an affordable alternative to traditional detached dwelling options.
+Semi-Detached dwellings comprise two individual dwellings which share a common wall, providing an affordable alternative to traditional detached dwelling options.
 This form of housing is well suited to all areas of Calderwood, but is particularly well suited to (but not limited to) corner sites within the development pattern and areas of increased density such as the Town and Village Centres and Parkland Node Character Areas.
 Semi-detached dwellings have distinct entries for each dwelling which may be located on different street frontages.